BYU-CS-260/AWS-Setup/firewall.md

 - 80 -- this allows HTTP traffic to come to your machine
 - 443 -- this allow HTTPS traffic to come to your machine
-- 3000 -- this allows traffic on port 3000, which we will use for development purposes
+- 3000-3010 -- this allows traffic on port 3000-3010, which we will use for development purposes
+- 8080 -- React will use this port

 ## Access the EC2 dashboard